istio/istio.io/content/blog/2018/egress-performance/index.md

     caption="CPU usage normalized by TPS"
     >}}

 In terms of CPU consumption per transaction, Istio has used significant more CPU only in the egress-gw + SNI proxy case.

-Detailed results for each case can be found here:  https://ibmcloud-perf.istio.io/may/1.0.2/

 ## Conclusion

 In this investigation, we tried different options to access an external TLS-enabled MongoDB to compare their performance.
 The introduction of the Ingress Gateway did not cause a significant impact to the performance nor meaningful additional CPU consumption.
 Only when enabling mTLS between sidecars and egress gateway or using an additional SNI proxy for wildcarded domains we could observe some degradation.